electron/electron/docs/api/app.md

   * `openAsHidden` Boolean - `true` to open the app as hidden.
 Defaults to `false`.
 The user can edit this setting from the System Preferences so `app.getLoginItemStatus().wasOpenedAsHidden` should be checked when the app is opened to know the current value.
+This setting is only supported on macOS.

 Set the app's login item settings.